acteru/linux-gameservers/README.md

 # Ansible-Roles for various games servers

+Install gameserver to play with your friends on a root-server and enjoy.

 ## Roles
-- Base
+- base
 - ut99 (Unreal Tournament 99)
 - sotf (Sons of the Forest)
-- pal (Palword)
+- satisfactory

 ## Requirements
-- Rocky Linux 9 vm
+- Rocky Linux 9
+- Alma Linux 9

 ## Quick start
 1. Add the servers to your inventory